Trini-Maria Katakwe is a

 & Cultural Strategist

-Trini-Maria’s interdisciplinary design practice blends architecture, scenography, and digital arts.
-Exploring the intersection of identity, culture, and place to create immersive and community-driven spatial experiences that bring people together through design and storytelling.
+With a decade of interdisciplinary experience across architecture, scenography, and digital arts, the practice explores the intersection of identity, culture, and place.
+Creating immersive and community-driven spatial experiences rooted in design, storytelling, and cultural connection.

 Based at Somerset House Exchange, her practice collaborates with brands, organisations, and institutions to reimagine the built environment as a platform for cultural dialogue, connection, and collaboration.

-Trini-Maria holds a BA (Hons) in Architecture from the University of Portsmouth (2017) and an MA in Scenography from the Royal Central School of Speech and Drama (2022).
-Gaining fundamental knowledge to design spaces both structurally and for experiential experiences.
+With an academic background in architecture and scenography, Trini-Maria holds a BA (Hons) in Architecture from the University of Portsmouth (2017) and an MA in Scenography from the Royal Central School of Speech and Drama (2022).
+This interdisciplinary foundation informs her approach to designing spaces both structurally and experientially through storytelling and spatial design.

 SELECTED EXPERIENCE